Powell St Cable Car Turnaround

 This 1904 stone building survived the 1906 earthquake and retains its original character, notwithstanding the Gap downstairs.
 Upstairs,...

-This rebel from the wrong side of the block dishes up mean seasonal watermelon margaritas with a cayenne-salt rim (genius), ribs that...
+This rebel from the wrong side of the block dishes up ribs that stick to yours, coleslaw with a kick that'll leave your lips buzzing,...

 Powell St Cable Car Turnaround information

-Stand awhile at Powell and Market Sts and spot arriving cable-car operators leaping out, gripping the trolleys' chassis and slooowly rotating the car atop a revolving wooden platform.
-Cable cars can't go backwards and this is the terminus of Powell St lines.
-Riders queue up mid-morning to early evening for the famous moving historic landmarks, providing a captive audience for panhandlers, street performers and preachers on megaphones.
+Stand awhile at Powell and Market Sts and spot arriving cable-car operators leaping out, gripping the trolleys' chassis and slooowly turning the car atop a revolving wooden platform.
+Cable cars can't go in reverse, so they need to be turned around by hand here at the terminus of Powell St lines.
+Riders queue up mid-morning to early evening here to secure a seat, with raucous street performers and doomsday preachers on the sidelines as entertainment.

-Some find the scene colorful, others unnerving.
-If you're worried about time, count heads and do math: cable cars hold 60 people (29 seated, 31 standing), but depart carrying fewer to leave room to board passengers to board en route.
-They depart every five to ten minutes at peak times.
+If you're not sure how long the wait will be, count heads and do math: cable cars hold 60 people (29 seated, 31 standing), but depart carrying fewer to leave room for passengers to board en route.
+Cable cars depart every five to 10 minutes at peak times.
 Powell-Mason cars are quickest to the Wharf, but Powell-Hyde cars traverse more terrain and hills.